DevExpress-Examples/asp-net-mvc-grid-call-action-on-custom-button-click/Readme.md

 1. Implement the `CustomButtonClick` JavaScript function.

     * Use the [GetRowKey](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.GetRowKey(visibleIndex)) method to get the clicked row's key value.
-    * Add the key value parameter to the specified destination Url.
+    * Add the key value parameter to the specified destination URL.
     * Specify the `window.location.href` property to navigate to the destination URL.

     ```js